godotengine/godot-docs/classes/class_gltftexturesampler.rst

 **Inherits:** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Represents a GLTF texture sampler
+Represents a glTF texture sampler

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Represents a texture sampler as defined by the base GLTF spec.
-Texture samplers in GLTF specify how to sample data from the texture's base image, when rendering the texture on an object.
+Represents a texture sampler as defined by the base glTF spec.
+Texture samplers in glTF specify how to sample data from the texture's base image, when rendering the texture on an object.

 .. rst-class:: classref-introduction-group